Fold-transversal surface code cultivation: Potential modifications

-where $G_X=TH$, $G_Y=TSH$ are single-qubit rotations, and we have used the gate identity $TXT^\dagger = e^{-i\pi/4}SX$.
+where $G_X=TH$, $G_Y=TSH$ are single-qubit rotations, and we have used the gate identity $TXT\dg = e^{-i\pi/4}SX$.

-To implement a controlled-$\bar{H}_\mathrm{XY}$ gate for logical measurements, we need a CZ gate (conjugated by $G_X$ or $G_Y$) for each qubit on the main diagonal, and a CCZ gate for each pair of mirrored qubit.
-In total, there are $(2d-1)$ CZ gates and $(d-1)^2$ CCZ gates where $d$ is the code distance.
+To implement a controlled-$\bar{H}\XY$ gate for logical measurements, we need a CZ gate (conjugated by $G_X$ or $G_Y$) for each qubit on the main diagonal, and a CCZ gate for each pair of mirrored qubit.
+In total, there are $(2d-1)$ CZ gates and $(d-1)^2$ CCZ gates.